From convict to cabinet: South Africa’s new sports minister promotes gangland motorsport

 In 2013 he set up the PA, a party with a right-wing populist bent that claimed to promote the interests of McKenzie’s “colored” community.
 In South Africa, this is an official, non-derogatory term that refers to people of mixed-race heritage.

-The PA advocates for the mass deportation of immigrants who entered the country without permission from other African countries.
+The PA advocates for the mass deportation of immigrants from other African countries who entered South Africa without permission.
 McKenzie blames immigrants for taking South African jobs and services, once saying he wouldn’t hesitate to “turn off” the oxygen of a hospitalized Mozambican or Zimbabwean and give it to a South African.

 His party’s manifesto also calls for a return of the death penalty and conscription.